 - Cell: 906-398-7139

-- Director of Communications and Public Relations
+- Executive Director for Communications

 Stefanie leads the University's communications strategy and serves as a special assistant for state relations endeavors.
 Her professional background includes experience in law, government relations, higher education administration, and creative writing.